pikvm/pikvm/pages/tailscale.md

 # Tailscale VPN
-You can use [Tailscale](https://tailscale.com/) to access Pi-KVM on the internal network.
+You can use [Tailscale](https://tailscale.com/) to access PiKVM on the internal network.
 This is a convenient and free (for private use) tool for organizing a small VPN network.

 # Installation
-## On the Pi-KVM side
+## On the PiKVM side
 1. Use these commands:
   ```
   # rw